heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 This document illustrates a common pattern in trust domain federation.
 However, the "identity exchange" Step \#2 in {{interoperability-considerations}} is not standardized.
-In practice, the workload platform and the Resource Server platform define principals differently, and the translation mechanism between the two identities is implemented differently by each Resource Server platform.
+In practice, the Workload Platform and the Resource Server platform define principals differently, and the translation mechanism between the two identities is implemented differently by each Resource Server platform.
 This lack of standardization is not merely inconvenient; it is a rich source of privilege escalation attacks.
-This is particularly true when both the workload platform and the Resource Server platform are multi-tenanted.
+This is particularly true when both the Workload Platform and the Resource Server platform are multi-tenanted.

 The following recommendations apply to configurations that control the "identity exchange" step that controls the translation of the workload JWT to a Resource Server identity:

-1. The configuration SHOULD rely on a JWT issuing key bound to a single tenant of the workload platform, rather than a platform-wide JWT issuing key.
+1. When a Workload Platform contains multiple Tenants, the configuration SHOULD rely on a JWT issuing key bound to a single Tenant of the workload platform, rather than a single JWT issuing key for the Workload Platform.
 2. The configuration SHOULD use specific JWT claims to prevent any JWT signed by the JWT Issuer from being used to impersonate any Resource Server principal.
-3. The configuration SHOULD NOT rely on JWT claims that can be controlled by an attacker.
+3. When a Workload Platform contains multiple Tenants, the configuration SHOULD NOT solely rely on JWT claims that can be controlled by any Tenant.
 4. The configuration SHOULD NOT permit the transcription of JWT claims to the Resource Server principal without performing additional validation.

 The security considerations in section 8 of [RFC7521] generally apply.
 As bearer tokens, stolen JWTs are particularly valuable to attackers:

-1. A secure channel (e.g. TLS) SHOULD be used when providing a JWT for authentication.
+1. A secure channel (e.g. TLS) MUST be used when providing a JWT for authentication.
 2. JWTs SHOULD be protected from unauthorized access using operating system or platform access controls.